Frequently Asked Questions

 Q. How long can I study abroad?

 A. Every Washington College student is eligible to study abroad for up to 2 semesters.
 If you choose to study abroad for 2 semesters, they do not have to be consecutive semesters (for example, you can study abroad your sophomore-spring semester and then again your junior-spring semester), and they do not have to be at the same institution.
 Or, you can choose to study abroad consecutively for an academic year at one institution (for example, your junior year at Meiji Gakuin University).
-The only students who can study abroad for more than 2 semesters are students who have declared an International Studies majors.
+Students studying abroad for additional semester pay the off-campus study fee only once.
+The only students who can study abroad for more than 2 semesters are students who have declared an International Studies major.
 IS majors can study abroad for a maximum of 3 semesters.

 Q. Where can I study abroad?